 The Maine Bureau of Veterans' Services is the place to start if Maine was listed as the Home of Record (HOR).

 If Maine is not the HOR or the Maine Veterans’ Services does not have a DD-214 on file, the next step is to make a request through the National Personnel Records Center (NPRC).
-NPRC stores records of veterans who are retired, no longer having a service obligation and who have passed away.
+NPRC stores records of veterans who are retired, no longer have a service obligation and who have passed away.

 Unfortunately, approximately 16-18 million veteran records were destroyed in a 1973 fire at the NPRC in St. Louis.
 Records destroyed were primarily Army personnel discharged Nov.
 1, 1912, to Jan.
 1, 1960, and Air Force personnel discharged Sept.
 25, 1947, to Jan.
 1, 1964.